Our ultimate goal is to get you out of pain while we are finding out the root cause of symptoms. To schedule a consult, please call (425) 686-4498.

 Other benefits of meditation

-- Reduced pain is also an added bonus of meditation.
+is also an added bonus of meditation.
 Because pain is thought of as a threat, we often experience stress emotions such as fear and anger when in pain.
 It is known that all emotions can lead to changes in the body.
 For example, with increased anxiety we can experience increase in heart rate and sweating.
 Even with negative emotions like anger we can feel increase stress in the body leading to muscle tension, headaches, and even spasms.
 Emotions affect pain.
 How we perceive pain can also impact our emotions about ability to adapt and even curb pain.
-That is why having a regular meditation practice to calm the mind is essential for reducing pain.
+That is why having a regular meditation practice to calm the mind is essential for pain-free living.

 “To overcome pain, you must retrain your brain.” -Dr. Ellie Heintze from upcoming book Mind over Pain